-The reference clock input is then divided by two (DIV mode) to generate clocks for the 5401 device, or the PLL circuit can be used (PLL mode) to generate the device clock by multiplying the reference clock frequency by a scale factor, allowing use of a clock source with a lower frequency than that of the CPU.
+The clock generator provides clocks to the UC5405 device, and consists of an internal oscillator and a phase-locked loop (PLL) circuit.
+The clock generator requires a reference clock input, which can be provided by using a crystal resonator with the internal oscillator, or from an external reference clock source.
+The reference clock input is then divided by two or four (DIV mode) to generate clocks for the UC5405 device, or the PLL circuit can be used (PLL mode) to generate the device clock by multiplying the reference clock frequency by a scale factor.
+This allows the use of a clock source with a lower frequency than that of the CPU.
 The PLL is an adaptive circuit that, once synchronized, locks onto and tracks an input clock signal.